Education

 Killer water

-Identify the ways in which water can be hazardous to human health
+Identifying the ways in which water can be hazardous to human health

+Water is crucial to human life, but it can also be a killer.
 Drinking or cooking water contaminated with micro-organisms or chemicals is a leading cause of disease and death across the world.
 Poor facilities for the disposal of sewage and other waste water can quickly lead to the spread of dangerous diseases.

 Lack of efficient drainage systems and flood defences can lead to catastrophic flooding, as has been seen in several different areas of the world in the past few years.

-The activity sheet includes teacher notes, guidance, useful web links, and links (where appropriate) to the national curriculum in each of the four devolved UK nations; England, Northern Ireland, Scotland and Wales.
+The activity sheet includes teachers’ notes, useful web links, and links (where appropriate) to the national curriculum in each of the four devolved nations; England, Northern Ireland, Scotland and Wales.

-All activity sheets and supporting resources (including film clips!) are free to download, and all the documents are fully editable, so you can tailor them to your students' and your schools' needs.
+All activity sheets and supporting resources are free to download (including video clips!), and all the documents are fully editable, so you can tailor them to your students’ and your schools’ needs.

-And please do share your classroom learning highlights with us @IETeducation
+Please do share your highlights with us @IETeducation.

 Videos